tidalmigrations/tidalmigrations.github.io/pages/tidal tools/syncservers.md

 `` cat some_file.json | tidal sync dbs ``

-When importing your database instances to the API, Tidal Migrations's sync tool will check for existing database instances, based on the data provided and update the changed data for those database instances.
+When importing your database instances to the API, Tidal Migrations's sync tool will check for existing database instances, based on their name, and update the changed data for those database instances.
 If the given database instance to sync does not exist already, it will add it to the Tidal Migrations API.

 The syncronization of your Database Instances can be performed by following the above procedure with a simple JSON document of the data: